cognisant/Docs.DevelopmentProcess/README.md

 A distraction is anything that prevents a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
 These are recorded on Post-it notes with a description and a rough estimate of time spent on them.
 Distraction Post-its are normally placed in the rightmost column of the board, however, if an ongoing distraction is taking a long time to resolve, the Post-it may be placed in the doing column of the board.
-At the end of a sprint, these Post-its can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.

 Each week, a different member of the team is responsible for tracking and responding to support tickets.
 The member of the team will write up new tickets on Post-its, then place them in the lane for distractions.
 Like other tasks, they will be moved across the board as they are completed.